EmilianC/Gemcutter/docs/Shader.md

 ```

 # Variants
-A single Jewel3D shader resource can actually represent different compiled variants of the original shader source.
+A single Gemcutter shader resource can actually represent different compiled variants of the original shader source.
 Such shaders are often referred to as "Uber Shaders".
 This allows you to switch the behaviour of your shaders dynamically without having to juggle many different shader instances.

-Shader variants in Jewel3D are managed by the ```Jwl::ShaderVariantControl variants``` member of a Renderable Component.
+Shader variants in Gemcutter are managed by the ```gem::ShaderVariantControl variants``` member of a Renderable Component.

 ```cpp
 auto& renderable = entity.Get<Renderable>();